PKU-DAIR/SGL/README.md

 developed by the graph learning team from the <a href="https://cuibinpku.github.io/index.html" target="_blank" rel="nofollow">DAIR Lab</a> at Peking University.

-## Library Highlights
+## Why SGL？
+The key difference between SGL and existing GNN toolkits, such as PyTorch Geometric (PyG) and Deep Graph Library (DGL), is that, SGL enjoys the characteristics of the follwing three perspectives.

-+ **High scalability**: Follow the scalable design paradigm **SGAP** in <a href="https://arxiv.org/abs/2203.00638" target="_blank" rel="nofollow">PaSca</a>, SGL scale to graph data with billions of nodes and edges.
++ **High scalability**: Following the scalable design paradigm **SGAP** in <a href="https://arxiv.org/abs/2203.00638" target="_blank" rel="nofollow">PaSca</a>, SGL can scale to graph data with billions of nodes and edges.
-+ **Auto neural architecture search**: Automatically choose decent neural architectures according to specific tasks, and pre-defined objectives (e.g., inference time).
++ **Auto neural architecture search**: SGL can automatically choose decent and scalable graph neural architectures according to specific tasks and pre-defined multiple objectives (e.g., inference time, memory cost, and predictive performance).
-+ **Ease of use**: User-friendly interfaces of implementing existing scalable GNNs and executing various downstream tasks.
++ **Ease of use**: SGL has user-friendly interfaces for implementing existing scalable GNNs and executing various downstream tasks.

 ## Installation